felipelouza/gsa-is/experiments/README.md

 **Validate:**

-One can check if the output produced is correct:
+It is possible to check if the output produced is correct:

 ```sh
 make run CHECK=1